DD2480-Group17/assignment3/README.md

 #### Document your experience in using a "new"/different coverage tool.
 How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

-We decided to use Jcoco because it works well with the IDE Itellij which the product where developed in.
-In general no one in the group had larger issues related to Jcoco because it was already integrated in IntelliJ.
-The only problem related to Jcoco was if the project was incorrectly installed on
+We decided to use Jacoco because it works well with the IDE Intellij which the product where developed in.
+In general no one in the group had larger issues related to Jacoco because it was already integrated in IntelliJ.
+The only problem related to Jacoco was if the project was incorrectly installed on
-IntelliJ, then Jcoco could potentially miss braches or set all branch coverage to 0.
-However, we considered this to be an difficulty in getting the program running rather then it being hard to use Jcoco.
+IntelliJ, then Jacoco could potentially miss branches or set all branch coverage to 0.
+However, we considered this to be an difficulty in getting the program running rather then it being hard to use Jacoco.